 Lastly, in the event of a commercial transaction claim, ATIBT can also intervene to arbitrate disputes.
-In this case, it will establish a report that makes it possible to determine - in a factual manner - the differences in quality between the goods that were contracted and the goods that were delivered training in sawnwood and log classification, sharpening, etc. the year 2017 will be marked by the creation of a specific committee dedicated to training.
-It will bring together trainers from all fields of the sector, in order to provide industrial players with the most comprehensive range possible.
+In this case, it will establish a report that makes it possible to determine - in a factual manner - the differences in quality between the goods that were contracted and the goods that were delivered.